-Sort by Selects the attribute by which the Bill of Materials should be sorted.
+Sort by Selects the attribute by which the Bill of Materials

+should be sorted.
 Click into the pop-up menu with the left mouse button pressed and drag to the desired attribute.
 When released, the selected attribute displays in the pop-up menu.

 User Widths Activates the Edit button.
-Clicking Edit displays a dialog box to define the column width of the Bill of Materials table.
-Draw Table Selects whether the Bill of Materials is drawn from the Top Down or from the Bottom Up .
+Clicking Edit displays a dialog box to define the column width of the Bill of the Top Down or from the Bottom Up.